-In July 2013, the FASB issued guidance to address the diversity in practice related to the financial statement presentation of unrecognized tax benefits as either a reduction of a deferred tax asset or a liability when a net operating loss carryforward, a similar tax loss or a tax credit carryforward exists.
+In July 2013, the Financial Accounting Standards Board, or FASB, issued guidance to address the diversity in practice related to the financial statement presentation of unrecognized tax benefits as either a reduction of a deferred tax asset or a liability when a net operating loss carryforward, a similar tax loss or a tax credit carryforward exists.
 This guidance was effective prospectively for fiscal years, and interim periods within those years, beginning after December 15, 2013.
 The adoption of this guidance did not have a material impact on our consolidated financial statements.